Skip to main content

 Faculty: Peter Chin

 Distributed learning paradigms such as federated learning often involve transmission of model updates, or gradients, over a network to avoid transmission of private data.
-However, it is possible for sensitive information about the training data to be revealed from such gradients.
-We have developed a method to discover the set of labels of training samples from only the gradient of the last layer and the id to label mapping.
-Our method is applicable to a wide variety of model architectures across multiple domains.
+It is possible, however, for sensitive information about the training data to be revealed from such gradients.
+We have developed a method—applicable to a wide variety of model architectures across multiple domains—to discover the set of labels of training samples from only the gradient of the last layer and the id to label mapping.
 The project will be to improve the effectiveness of our method for model training in various domains—image classification, automatic speech recognition, and more.

 Deep routing in the real world